vinhphm/vinh.dev/pages/posts/custom-domains-and-routes-in-cloudflare-workers.md

 date: 2023-08-25T22:00:00+07:00
 lang: en
 duration: 5min
-description: The guild to start with Cloudflare Workers
+description: A beginner's guide to Cloudflare Workers, a serverless platform that runs your code on the edge.
+Learn how to use custom domains and routes to trigger your Workers.
 ---
 [[toc]]